msmkarthik/Udacity-Data-Scientist-Nanodegree/Diabetes_Classification/README.md

 ## Acknowledgments:
 I thank Udacity for their stupendous lectures that motivated me undertake this project.

 I thank Kaggle and UCI, for making the dataset available for public.

-I thank the sklearn, seabor and pandas communities for their wonderful documentation.
+I thank sklearn, seabor and pandas communities for their wonderful documentation.